staticlibs/external_log4cplus/README.md

 This project is a part of [Staticlibs](http://staticlibs.net/).

-This project contains a CMake wrapper for the [log4cplus](https://github.com/log4cplus/log4cplus) library.
+This project contains a CMake wrapper for the [log4cplus](https://github.com/log4cplus/log4cplus) library that can be used to build sources imported from [CentOS lookaside](https://github.com/staticlibs/lookaside_log4cplus.git).
-Wrapper uses custom CMake script based on original log4cplus CMake script.

-log4cplus sources imported from [Fedora EPEL lookaside](https://github.com/ojdkbuild/lookaside_log4cplus.git) are used as a submodule of this project.

 Link to the [API documentation](http://log4cplus.sourceforge.net/docs/html/).